-We already saw in Chapter~\ref{ml.ch} how it is possible to train a neural network from big data sets.
-The weights in the network are learned based on minimization of some error function.
-In the simplest case, the learning algorithm knows what there is in each image used for training (a cat or a dog) which provides a label or a category, and then we can use supervised learning.
-If we want to understand biological vision, though, unsupervised learning is preferred.
-This is because the visual system does not really have anybody constantly giving labels to each input image, which makes supervised learning unrealistic as a theoretical framework.
-Fortunately, Hebbian learning and other methods of unsupervised learning can learn to analyse images in interesting ways, without any supervision.
-Intuitively, if the input to neuron A and the input to neuron B are often rather similar, it is likely that they are somehow signalling the same thing, and thus they should be processed together, for example by computing their average or difference.\footnote{In particular, Hebbian learning can implement feature extraction methods such as principal component analysis \citep{oja1982simplified} and independent component analysis \citep{hyvarinen2001book}.} The results of such learning are stored in the synaptic weights of the neural network.
-From the viewpoint of Bayesian perception, we can thus say that the prior information is learned and stored in the form of the weights connecting the neurons.
-This allows us to investigate what kind of prior information can be learned from visual input, by looking at the weights of an artificial neural network trained with ordinary photographs as input.
-If we look at the initial analysis of images done by a neural network with one layer, different learning rules almost invariably give the same result: the most basic visual regularities are something like short edges or bars.
+We can investigate what kind of prior information has been learned by such neural networks by looking at the weights of the networks.
+Considering the initial analysis of images done by a neural network with just one layer, different learning rules almost invariably give the same result: the most basic visual regularities are something like short edges or bars.
 Figure~\ref{ICAfig} shows some examples.
 Interestingly, such AI learning leads to processing which is very similar to the part of the brain that does some of the earliest analysis of incoming images, called the primary visual cortex.
 Measurements of many cells in that area reveal that they compute features which look very much like those in Fig~\ref{ICAfig}.
-Such edges and bars are clearly a very fundamental property of the structure of images, which is why they are often used in the beginning of image analysis.\footnote{Based on \citep{olshausen1996emergence,van1998independent}.
+Edges and bars are clearly very fundamental elements of the structure of images.\footnote{The figure and the discussion are based on \citep{olshausen1996emergence,van1998independent}.
 The learning principle used here can be intuitively understood from two different viewpoints.
 One is independence of the features: the outputs of the neural network (which in this case has a single layer) should be as independent as possible in the sense of probability theory.
 In other words, knowing one feature should give minimal information about the other features.
 The other viewpoint is sparsity: the features should be silent (zero) most of the time and only rarely turned ``on''.
 An important benefit of such sparse coding is that it minimizes energy consumption if representing a feature that is zero consumes little energy.
-Therefore, the learning principle used is called either independent component analysis or sparse coding, which are almost the same thing.
+Therefore, the learning principle used is called either independent component analysis or sparse coding, which, surprisingly, turn out to be almost equivalent.
 Such analysis can be implemented as a particular kind of Hebbian learning.
-Actually, there is an even more fundamental regularity in visual input than the one depicted here, which is that two near-by pixels tend to have similar grey-scale values (they are strongly correlated).
-That is, if a pixel is, say, white, the pixels next to it are quite likely to be white as well---and the same applies for any colour.
-Such similarities are analysed by neurons (``ganglion cells'') in the retina.
+Actually, there is an even more fundamental regularity in visual input than the one depicted here, which is that two near-by pixels tend to have similar gray-scale values (they are strongly correlated).
+That is, if a pixel is, say, white, the pixels next to it are quite likely to be white as well---and the same applies for any color.
+Such similarities are analyzed by neurons (``ganglion cells'') in the retina.
 However, this regularity is so elementary that it is in some sense included in, or implied by, the regularity described by the edges.
-Mathematically speaking, the covariances of pixel grey-scale values are perfectly modelled by independent component analysis and no additional model is needed.
+Mathematically speaking, the covariances of pixel gray-scale values are perfectly modelled by independent component analysis and no additional model is needed.
 For a general introduction to the models used here, see \citet{hyvarinen2009book}.}